margittennosaar/github_study_materials/command_line_fun.md

 ### Command Line Heroes: bash

-Cool game where you have type as fast you can as many commands you know.
-Ready for challenge?
+An excellent game where you have to type as fast you can, as many commands you know.
+Ready for the challenge?
 [Command Line Heroes: BASH](https://www.redhat.com/en/command-line-heroes/bash/index.html?extIdCarryOver=true&sc_cid=701f2000001OH79AAG)

 ### Bashcrawl